tuanhiep/mqttjmeter/README.md

 *Comments:* Your comments
 *Provider URL:* the address of MQTT server example: tcp://localhost:1883
 *Client Id:* Your Id in the session with MQTT server example: Noel De Palma
-*Topic:* The topic's name you want to publish
+*List Topic:* The list of topic's name you want to publish
+ The topic'name is separated by a comma ","
+ For example: List Topic: GRENOBLE/LIG,GRENOBLE/Joseph Fourrier University
-*Use Authorization check box:* Necessary in the case the connection needs the username and password
+ This means, you'll publish to 2 topic: GRENOBLE/LIG and GRENOBLE/Joseph Fourrier University *Use Authorization check box:* Necessary in the case the connection needs the username and password
 *User:* Your username